What happens in an Alexander Technique lesson?

 Is it for me?

 People come for different reasons and from all walks of life to the Alexander Technique.
 There is no age limit or other prerequisites, just bring your attention and curiosity!
-An easy way to find out more if you feel uncertain and would like to just meet me first is to come to one of my introductory classes.
 Do not hesitate to contact me with any concerns or questions.
 Please let me know of any injuries or conditions that you feel may be of relevance before the lesson.